MadisonMadi/Staff-Helper/README.md

   - To scrap your armor pieces you can go to the scrapper at spawn or use '/scrapper' to scrap your pieces and get some shards in return! '/scrapper'.

+- /staffhelp showitem ➜ Show Item Message
+  - You can showcase an item simply by holding it in your hand, then type in chat [ item] (no space).

 - /staffhelp supercharge ➜ Supercharge Message
   - For a supercharge you need 1 lightning bottle and 8 shards of choice, increases base stats by each tier 1.1x, 1.25x and 1.5x and the effect lasts for x amount of catches.

 - /staffhelp tackleshop ➜ Tackle Shop Message
   - The Tackle Shop is for bait (unique per player), gives 7 different bait and will reroll every 4 hours, from Common Bait all the wait to extremely rare Variant Bait.

+- /staffhelp tackleshoploc ➜ Tackle Shop Location Message
+  - The Tackle Shop can be found by going to /spawn, turn around and then to the right you will find the Tackle Shop.

 - /staffhelp tutorial ➜ Tutorial Message